 You would tell them when they are being awesome.
 You quiet their self doubts.
 You pre-empt what you think they will need/enjoy and you gift it to them.
 You celebrate their success and show them silver linings when they need to be shown.
 This is what we need to be doing to love ourselves.

 I’ll give an example…Smear tests.
-They are an uncomfortable yet necessary part of Self-care (please ladies get yourself checked) they are daunting and awkward.
+They are an uncomfortable yet necessary part of Self-care (please cervix owners, get yourself checked) they are daunting and awkward.
 We don’t want to do it but we do.

 I used to go in my lunch break, (or similar small amount of free time) get it over with, then back to work no fuss.
 Everyone has to do it.
 Then I thought about what I would do for a friend or loved one to make them feel better about it.